-Products deemed to comply with the requirements of this section shall also comply with the full requirements of NSF/ANSI Standard 61.
+Products certified to the requirements of this section shall also comply with the full requirements of NSF/ANSI Standard 61.

 G.2 General Evaluation Protocol

 G.2.1 All components ≤0.25%

 If each component of a product has a wetted surface with a verifiable lead content of not more than 0.25%, then the product is considered compliant with the requirements of this annex and no further evaluation is required.